-- (i) giving a true and fair view of the Association's financial position as at 31 December 2021 and of its financial performance and cash flows for the year ended on that date; and - (ii) complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (i) giving a true and fair view of the registered Association's financial position as at 31 December 2022 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards AASB 1060: General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and Division 60 of Australian Charities and Not-for-profits Commission Regulation 2013.

-Basis for qualified opinion
+Basis for Qualified Opinion

-Fundraising income (which includes Cash donations, fundraising programs, event income and sponsorship and grants) are a significant source of revenue for Breast Cancer Care WA Inc. The Directors have determined that it is impracticable to establish control over the collection of Fundraising income prior to entry into its financial records.
+Fundraising income (which includes cash donations, fundraising programs, event income and sponsorship and grants) are a significant source of revenue for Breast Cancer Care WA Inc. The Directors have determined that it is impracticable to establish control over the collection of fundraising income prior to entry into its financial records.
 Accordingly, as the evidence available to us regarding fundraising revenue from this source was limited, our audit procedures with respect to fundraising income had to be restricted to the amounts recorded in the financial records.
 We therefore are unable to express an opinion whether fundraising income recorded by the Association is complete.

 We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the Financial Report section of our report.
-We are independent of the Association in accordance with the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act) and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
+We are independent of the Association in accordance with the ACNC Act, the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110: Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.